 The project began in December 2016 and is due for completion in 2021.

-Project staff joined a voyage to the Southern Ocean on the Marine National Facility research vessel Investigator in March 2017 and a second voyage in March 2018 to visit a mooring site south of Tasmania managed by the CSIRO, where sampling has been taking place annually since 1998 as part of the Southern Ocean Time Series Observatory.
+In March 2019 project staff will again join a voyage to the Southern Ocean on the Marine National Facility research vessel Investigator to visit a mooring site south of Tasmania managed by the CSIRO, where sampling has been taking place annually since 1998 as part of the Southern Ocean Time Series Observatory.

-Members of the project will also chair sessions and present data at the 2018 Ocean Sciences Meeting in the United States.
+Members of the project chaired sessions and presented data at the 2018 Ocean Sciences Meeting in the United States and in June 2019 they will attend the IMBER Ocean Science Conference in Brest, France.

 |Professor Philip Boyd is Chief Investigator for the project.
 He is Professor of Marine Biogeochemistry at IMAS and his in-depth research interests range from ecology to biogeochemistry and include the joint development of decision support tools (such as for climate change, geoengineering) with economists and policy analysts.|